-Jessica Maier teaches European Renaissance and Baroque art and architecture with an eye to global interactions.
-In her research and in the classroom, she focuses on traditionally overlooked categories of imagery such as prints, illustrated books, maps, and city views.
+Jessica Maier teaches European Renaissance art and architecture in a global context.
+In her research and in the classroom, she focuses on traditionally overlooked categories of imagery such as prints, illustrated books, maps, and city views, to provide new insight into a period of extraordinary cultural activity.

 Areas of Expertise